CHTC/chtc-website-source/hpc-job-submission.md

 ### Recommended Fields

-When looking for information about your jobs CHTC reccomends using these fields
+When looking for information about your jobs CHTC recommends using these fields
 ```
 elapsed
 end